pumrum/homeLab/jellyfin/README.md

 # Jellyfin

-Jellyfin 12 running in a Proxmox LXC container, mounted to a remote media server over SSHFS, with TheTVDB and Webhook plugins configured for metadata and Home Assistant playback notifications.
+Jellyfin 12 running in a Proxmox LXC container, mounted to a remote media server over virtiofs, with TheTVDB and Webhook plugins configured for metadata and Home Assistant playback notifications.

 Latest tested version: 12.x